Involuntary Terminations: Virginia

 - Virginia employees who complain regarding unlawful practices in the workplace by making internal complaints are still protected by anti-retaliation provisions.
 See Retaliation.

-- Virginia courts increasingly recognize "constructive discharge" claims as viable catalysts for wrongful termination litigation.
+- Virginia courts recognize constructive discharge claims in narrow circumstances.
 See Constructive Discharge.